The Who, What, Where and How of WEST

 Who are the members of WEST?

-The WEST membership is made up of over 100 academic and research institutions.
-About half of the member libraries are direct members, while the other half are consortial members through the Orbis Cascade Alliance or the Statewide California Electronic Licensing Consortium (SCELC).
+The WEST membership is made up of over 65 academic and research institutions.
+Most of the member libraries are direct members, while some are consortial members through the Statewide California Electronic Licensing Consortium (SCELC).
 A full list of members is available.

 Where are WEST volumes held?